elliot-sawyer/silverstripe-link/README.md

 Link has 3 options for defining html id, automatic, define-able or both.

-To apply automatic id's add the following to your config
+To apply automatic id's add the following to your config.
 ```yaml
 gorriecoe\Link\Models\Link:
   extensions:
     - gorriecoe\Link\Extensions\AutomaticMarkupID
 ```

-To apply input defineable id's add the following to your config
+To apply input defineable id's add the following to your config.
 ```yaml
 gorriecoe\Link\Models\Link:
   extensions: